fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

 resulting vector **p** will contain the bias term *b* = *p*~0~ and the feature weights *w*~*i*~ = *p*~*i*~ for *i* = 1, 2, ⋯, *n*.
 Similarly,
-you can use a QP solver to solve the soft margin problem (see the exercises at the end of the chapter).
+you can use a QP solver to solve the soft margin problem (see the exercises at the end of the lab).

 To use the kernel trick, we are going to look at a different constrained optimization problem.